PeterWANGHK/highway-DSVO/README.md

-# Highway ramp merging Interaction Fields Modeling
+# Highway Ramp Merging Interaction Fields Modeling
+## repo under continous updating
 Modelling of state-of-the-art Interaction Fields with Social Value Orientation based on various BEV datasets (My sample exiD dataset has been archived in "C:\exiD-tools\data", so the data directory needs to be tailored for other users)